alexwight/homebridge-flirfx/README.md

 Supports sensors on FlirFX devices with the HomeBridge Platform

-This module does not support the motion sensor currently but it's in the works.
+Motion detection is acheived by checking the camera to see if it is currently recording because of motion detection (i.e. not a manual recording)

-This module does not support the video stream as neither does HomeKit.
+This module does not read or access the video stream as HomeKit doesn't have such a feature.

 # Installation